ctopheryoung/gh-api-node-project/README.md

 This key will then need to be placed inside of a ".env" file at the root level of the local project directory.

+#### Run the Local Server
+On the command line, at the root of the project directory, run the following commands:
+* gulp build
+* gulp serve

+This will concatenate and compile the necessary JavaScript files and then run the local server.
+It should automatically open the page (located at http://localhost:3000/) in your preferred browser.

 ## Technologies Used

 JavaScript, Node.js, Bower, Sass CSS, GitHub API